ray-project/ray/src/ray/design_docs/actor_states.rst

 - **2**: When core worker has finished actor creation task, it will send a `PushTask` reply to GCS and GCS will update actor state to `ALIVE` in database.

-- **3**: When GCS detected that the worker/node of actor is dead and the actor remaining restarts number is greater than 0, it will update actor state to `RESTARTING` in database.
+- **3**: When GCS detects that the worker/node of an actor is dead and the actor's remaining restarts number is greater than 0, it will update actor state to `RESTARTING` in database.

-- **4**: When the actor is successfully reconstructed, GCS will update actor state to `ALIVE` in database.
+- **4**: When the actor is successfully reconstructed, GCS will update its state to `ALIVE` in the database.

-- **5**: If the actor is restarting, GCS detects that its worker or node is dead and the actor remaining restarts number is 0, it will update actor state to `DEAD` in database.
+- **5**: 1) If the actor is restarting, GCS detects that its worker or node is dead and its remaining restarts number is 0, it will update its state to `DEAD` in database.
-  If the actor is not detached, when GCS detected that the owner worker/node/actor is dead, it will update actor state to `DEAD` in database.
+         2) If an actor is non-detached, when GCS detects that its owner is dead, it will update its state to `DEAD` in the database.

-- **6**: When GCS detected that the actor is dead and the actor remaining restarts number is 0, it will update actor state to `DEAD` in database.
+- **6**: 1) When GCS detected that an actor is dead and its remaining restarts number is 0, it will update its state to `DEAD` in database.
-  If the actor is not detached, when GCS detected that the owner worker/node/actor is dead, it will update actor state to `DEAD` in database.
+         2) If the actor is non-detached, when GCS detects that its owner is dead, it will update its state to `DEAD` in the database.

-- **7**: If the actor is not detached, when GCS detected that the owner worker/node/actor is dead, it will update actor state to `DEAD` in database.
+- **7**: If the actor is non-detached, when GCS detects that its owner is dead, it will update its state to `DEAD` in the database.

-- **8**: When GCS detected that the actor creator is dead, it will update actor state to `DEAD` in database.
+- **8**: 1) For both detached and non-detached actors, when GCS detects that an actor's creator is dead, it will update its state to `DEAD`.
+Because in this case, the actor can never be created.
-  If the actor is not detached, when GCS detected that the owner worker/node/actor is dead, it will update actor state to `DEAD` in database.
+         2) If the actor is non-detached, when GCS detects that its owner is dead, it will update its state to `DEAD` in the database.